Amiyah Scott

 Amiyah Scott (born January 11, 1988) is an American actress, model, author, and dancer.
 She is known for her presence on social media apps such as Instagram, as a fixture in the LGBT ball community, and for her role as Cotton in the Fox television series Star (2016–2019).
 She also appeared in the eighth season of The Real Housewives of Atlanta.

 Early life

 Amiyah Scott was born in Manhattan on January 11, 1988.
 She was raised in New Orleans, Louisiana.

-As an adolescent, she experienced bullying.
-At 15, Scott underwent a partial male-to-female transition, and at 17, she fully transitioned.
-At this time, she moved out of her parents' house and explored entrepreneurship opportunities.
+As an adolescent, she experienced bullying due to her being transgender.
+At 15 years old, she moved out of her parents' house and explored entrepreneurship opportunities.
 Since young adulthood, she has been a well-respected member of the LGBT ball community.

 Career

 Acting

 Scott became an internet celebrity when videos of her performing as part of ballrooms were uploaded to YouTube.
 She then became "Insta-famous" following the posting of a before-and-after photo which contrasted her young self, styled as male, and her current self, the self-actualized female.

 In 2015, it was announced that Scott had been added to the cast of The Real Housewives of Atlanta for its eighth season; she was the first transgender woman to be cast in the Real Housewives franchise.
 Scott later left the show, stating that she was offended by the way the producers wanted her to behave, which she believed would have been an exploitation of her trans identity.
 Producers on Bravo later claimed the reason Scott was not on the show anymore was because her transgender identity was "not enough to make [her] interesting."

 Shortly after her departure from Housewives, Scott was cast by Lee Daniels in the show Star; this became Scott's first acting role.
 She starred on the series from 2016 to 2019, for three seasons.